A guide to school counseling programs and careers

 What is school counseling?

-According to the Bureau of Labor Statistics (BLS), employment of school counselors is predicted to grow by 8% between 2019 to 2029.
-Potential job growth isn’t the only benefit; school counseling is a rewarding field that allows you to impact the lives and successful futures of the next generation.
+With student enrollment, bullying, and teen depression all on the rise, school counselors are in high demand.
+According to the Bureau of Labor Statistics (BLS), employment of school counselors is predicted to grow by 8% between 2020 and 2030.
+Potential job growth isn’t the only benefit.
+School counseling is a real opportunity to influence the lives and futures of the next generation.

 Becoming a school counselor

 The 4 main requirements to become a certified school counselor are:

 - master’s degree

 - licensing exam

 Below we look at each step of this journey in more detail.

 Becoming a school counselor begins with the completion of a 4-year undergraduate degree.
 Most applications require high school transcripts or general equivalency diploma (GED).
 You may also need to supply a letter of recommendation and SAT scores.

 It’s not necessary to specifically pursue a bachelor’s degree in counseling.
 Some schools offer psychology degrees with a concentration in school counseling.
 This format is more common than finding undergraduate programs solely dedicated to school counseling.